SeanHwangG/test/computer-science/network.md

   * Reliability: Keep a long-term log of reliability of different routes
   * Throughput: amount of data that can pass through a link in a specific amount of time

+> Question

-> How to Internet Troubleshoot
+* How to Internet Troubleshoot
   * Failure → Check other website
   * check other computer
   * check DHCP

 {% tabs %}
 {% tab title='shell' %}

-> nc
+* nc
   * -p: source_port
   * google.com 80: try to establish a connection on port 80 to google.com

-> local
+* local
   * -azvh file backup: save file in backup

-> sftp

-* FTP protocol over ssh port, encrypted
+* sftp: FTP protocol over ssh port, encrypted
   * put / before every command to see local files
   * bye: exit sftp

-> ufw
+* ufw
   * app list: list the ufw application profiles

-> ipconfig

-* Internet Protocol Configuration used in Microsoft Windows operating system
+* ipconfig: Internet Protocol Configuration used in Microsoft Windows operating system
   * view all the current TCP/IP network configurations values of the computer

-> iptables

-* administration tool for IPv4/IPv6 packet filtering and NAT
+* iptables: administration tool for IPv4/IPv6 packet filtering and NAT
   * displaying the route and measuring transit delays of packets across an Internet Protocol network

-> gpg

-* OpenPGP encryption and signing tool
+* gpg: OpenPGP encryption and signing tool
   * --keyserver hkp://keys.gnupg.net --recv BCE9D9A42D51784F
   * --verify ecs-cli.asc /usr/local/bin/ecs-cli

-> traceroute

-* `google.com`
+* traceroute: [ex] `google.com`

 * tracepath: traces path to a network host discovering MTU along this path